The regional opening day of trout season in 2019 is March 30. Here's everything you need to know about the waterways of Cumberland Valley.

 Yellow Breeches Creek

-TCO Outdoors is a Boiling Springs hotspot for all the gear, equipment and guide services you'll need, and is settled between the Appalachian Trail Conservancy and Children's Lake.
+Down the road from Allenberry, TCO Outdoors is a hotspot for all the gear, equipment and guide services you'll need, and is settled between the Appalachian Trail Conservancy and Children's Lake.
 This outdoor shop offers a broad array of flies, fishing equipment and other outdoor gear, as well as expert advice.
 Fishing guides can be procured with advance notice, and fishing licenses are available on-site.

 While in Boiling Springs, fishermen should not miss Gerald W. Putt Gallery, where they can find prints of wildlife, including trout, created by an award-winning nature and wildlife artist.

 LeTort Spring Run

 LeTort Spring Run is considered by some to be the most challenging stream in the world to fly-fish in and was prominently featured in the book Fifty Places to Fly Fish Before You Die by Chris Santella.
 Fishermen come from around the world to try and reel in a big, wild and colorful brown trout, but the nature of the stream means they are smart and have many places to hide.
 The section from Bonnybrook to LeTort Park is specifically fly-fishing-only waters.
 Fishermen near LeTort Park can also enjoy the LeTort Spring Run Nature Trail, which features interpretive signage highlighting industry along the LeTort Spring Run.
 Click here to see a video with LeTort Spring Run fly-fishing tips from a Cumberland Valley resident.

 Big Spring Creek is an excellent spot to fish for wild and stocked trout.
 While wild brown trout are uncommon in this stream, visitors can choose to visit nearby Huntsdale State Fish Hatchery where they can learn about trout stocking and enjoy watching the huge trout that live in decorative ponds surrounding the hatchery.